30% OFF Tempcover fee in our app

 • Be aged 17-69 years old.

-• Hold a UK provisional driving licence.
+• Hold a UK provisional driving licence without any points.

 • Have been a permanent UK resident for the last 12 months.